KanishAnand/codeforces-auto-submit/README.md

  *In this script I have mentioned link for problems opened through problemset i.e having link like 'https://codeforces.com/problemset/problem/1167/G' , If you want it to submit for other links like in contest then you can change the link in code in line 'driver.get('write you link here for the problem')'*

-And now simply press enter and see the magic :satisfied:.
+And now simply press enter and see the results :satisfied:.